The Culture Matrix: a simple tool for a difficult conversation

 This matrix describes 4 different types of cultures along 2 dimensions: open vs closed and individual (me) vs collective (we).
 These dimensions are commonly used for describing political paradigms of societies and country cultures and I find them equally useful to distinct corporate cultures.

-The naming for the culture types – Sacred Community, Eco System, System Dominator and Black Rock – is based on the key characteristic of each model.
+The naming for the culture types – Cult/Sacred Community, Eco System, System Dominator and Black Rock – is based on the key characteristic of each model.

 Each of the four culture type distinct from the other in several dimensions.

-I created a short summary and table to distinct each of the types:
+Her is a summary and table to distinct each of the types:

 1. Eco System